ziyusophiezhao/metacog_ai/measurement_scale/README.md

 ## Measurement Scales

-Three instruments are used: one administered once at baseline, two repeated after each daily LLM session.
+Three instruments are used: one was shown once at baseline, and two were repeated after each daily LLM session.
 The baseline measure captures stable individual differences in how people think about thinking, while the daily measures track how those experiences shift over the course of the study.

 | Scale | Type | When | Source |
 |---|---|---|---|